Britain wants to do more business with America. Its plan for Brexit won't help

 Trump, who has spoken favorably about the United Kingdom's departure from the European Union, has previously promised the country a "very, very big deal, very very quickly."

+But in an interview with British tabloid The Sun that published late Thursday, Trump said the UK government's proposed arrangement for trade with the European Union after it leaves the bloc would "probably kill" a separate trade deal with the United States.

-There is, however, a major potential new barrier: The Brexit plan published by the UK government on Thursday is designed to keep the country closely aligned in key areas with the European Union, severely limiting its flexibility to negotiate new trade agreements.
+The Brexit plan published by the UK government just a few hours earlier is designed to keep the country closely aligned in key areas with the European Union.
+That will severely limit its scope to negotiate new trade agreements.

 "It's a delusion to propose that we can stay seriously close to the European Union and do independent trade deals," said Peter Holmes, a trade expert at the University of Sussex.

-The Brexit proposal aims to preserve frictionless goods trade with the European Union, and avoid the border checks and tariffs most feared by companies with complex supply chains or agricultural goods with short shelf lives.
+The Brexit proposal aims to preserve frictionless goods trade with the European Union, and avoid the border checks and tariffs most feared by companies with complex supply chains and producers of agricultural goods with short shelf lives.

-But it would also prevent Britain from offering other countries including the United States the concessions on tariffs or regulations that form the basis of free trade deals.
+But it would also prevent Britain from offering other countries including the United States the concessions on regulations that form the basis of free trade deals.

 UK options are limited